Blake-Larson/my-music-studio/README.md

 This is a long term project with many optimizations and dreams in mind.

--I want to clean up my authentication and double check it is secure and performing correctly across devices.
+- I want to clean up my authentication and double check it is secure and performing correctly across devices.
--I want to clean up the functionality of updating the users lesson data, specifically the attendance and payment areas.
+- I want to clean up the functionality of updating the users lesson data, specifically the attendance and payment areas.
--I want to eventually add a student portal that students can access to view their assigned music and lessons.
+- I want to eventually add a student portal that students can access to view their assigned music and lessons.

 ## Lessons Learned: